mirkousuelli/mirkousuelli.github.io/index.md

 🤖 I'm a Computer Scientist with engineering backround at [Politecnico di Milano](https://www.polimi.it){:target="_blank"} specializing in robotics and artificial intelligence, with a strong focus on deep learning and sensor fusion for robotics applications.
 My research during my master's thesis involved applying SLAM techniques to agriculture, which sparked my passion for robotics perception.

 🧠 Currently, I'm pursuing a Ph.D. in Multimodal Perception for Agricultural Robotics, where I explore the exciting challenges at the intersection of robotics, AI, and agriculture.
 My research centers around integrating sensor data in agricultural robotics to enhance perception capabilities.
-I'm particularly interested in soft robotics for delicate picking tasks within the agricultural sector.

 🌱 I'm motivated to drive innovation in agriculture through robotics and AI.
 Let's connect and explore the practical applications of these technologies in the agricultural sector.